rexdliu/SpamEmailDetection/README.md

 # SpamEmailDetection
-Group Assignment for Computing Mathematics
+Group Assignment for Numerical Analysis, which uitilzie the non-linear system